March 3, 2026 | IBM Z

 In this example, we have several top-level elements:

-• Target: specifies the target logical system name on which you want to perform a JCL validation.
+• Target: Specifies the target logical system name where the JCL validation will occur.

-• Tasks: this is where you specify the list of operations to perform.
+• Tasks: This is where you define the list of operations to perform.

 Operation Elements

-Another typical testing situation is crafting a test case using cataloged procedures modified during a change request.
-With JClplus-as-code, we can transfer those procedures wherever they are stored, bundle them with the execution Jobs, and run a test for this specific scenario.
+Another typical testing situation involves crafting a test case using cataloged procedures modified during a change request.
+With JCLplus-as-code, we can transfer those procedures from their storage location, bundle them with the execution Jobs, and run a test for this specific scenario.
 The following testing policy depicts the situation below.

 Summary

-This article emphasizes the increasing importance of achieving end-to-end automation in modern DevOps and agile software development, particularly when integrating Mainframe batch-testing into the DevOps scene.
-Mainframes remain vital for mission-critical operations in many organizations, but their traditional batch-processing methods often clash with DevOps practice’s automated nature.
+This article emphasizes the increasing importance of achieving end-to-end automation in modern DevOps and agile software development, particularly when integrating mainframe batch-testing into the DevOps scene.
+While mainframes remain vital for mission-critical operations, their traditional batch-processing methods often clash with DevOps practice’s automated nature.

-In order to address this challenge, SEA introduces the concept of JCLplus-as-code’ using the SEA JCLplus+ validation and run-time simulation framework.
+To address this challenge, SEA introduced the concept of JCLplus-as-code using the SEA JCLplus+ validation and runtime simulation framework.
 This approach offers an architecture integrating JCLplus+ testing services from various IDEs and services, including REST APIs.
 Enhancing the Java Command Line Client enables the automation of JCL validation and run-time simulation through YAML declarative language, allowing users to declare test scenarios without complex scripting creation or modification.